P3T2-Realty-Rogues/living-real/documentation/applicant-readme.md

 * When I decide on a particular home, I can fill out and submit an application, and the associated application fee.

-## The Various Readme.md files for this project:
+## The Various Readme.md files for this project

 1) Main Readme: [main-readme.md](../README.md)